ENV590/env590.github.io-fall22/_pages/modulelist.md

 ---

 <br>
 The class topics are divided into ten modules.
+Each module will have an assignment associated that could be a simple quiz, a reflection piece or solving a LP model in R, Python or Excel.
+There will be readings associated with each module.

 **M1 -** Introduction to Smart Grid (SG) <br>
 **M2 -** SG: How Electricity Distribution Will Change? <br>